konst-int-i/healnet/README.md

 ## Why use this model?

-* **Preserve modality-specific signal**: HEALNet learns modality-specific weights for each modality and projects it into a shared latent bottleneck.
-For any number of spatial dimensions, positional encodings capture spatial signal.
+* **Preserve modality-specific signal**: HEALNet learns modality-specific weights for each modality and projects it into a shared embedding.
+Positional encodings capture spatial signal for the specified number of spatial dimensions.
-* **Learn cross-modal interactions**: By passing a latent bottleneck through the fusion layers (Figure B) we 1) iteratively encode each modality into the latent bottleneck which 2) consequently becomes the context for the next modality.
-As such, the latent bottleneck becomes a "learned query" that is updated in each layer pass.
+* **Learn cross-modal interactions**: By passing a latent embedding through the fusion layers (Figure B), we 1) iteratively encode each modality into the share embedding which 2) consequently becomes the context for the next modality.
+As such, this latent becomes a "learned query" that is updated in each layer pass.
 * **Handling missing modalities**: The model's iterative architecture allows skipping missing modalities for individual samples at train or inference time without adding much noise.
 This allows to train on **all** data without being restricted to the intersection of available modalities.
 * **Model inspection**: The model can be inspected through the modality-specific attention weights.